cupcake/contract/README.md

   // the address that must have signed for a claim transaction to be valid
   //
   address tagAuthority;
-  //
-  // TODO: Decide if this is needed.
-  // Indicates if the claimable asset is an NFT that does not support the ERC-1155 standard
-  // NOTE: Only relevent when `tagType` is one of the following: LimitedOrOpenEdition, SingleUse1Of1, Refillable1Of1
-  //
-  // bool isNotErc1155;
 }

 mapping (